-Analysis, computation and prediction of Customer Lifetime Value is an essential facet of the business planning methodology of all financial institutions, including fintech companies.
+Analysis, computation and Customer Lifetime Value prediction are essential facets of the business planning methodology of all financial institutions, including fintech companies.
 All fintech companies are required to invest time, money and effort in customer relationships to garner revenue and ensure the profitability of the entire enterprise.

 What is a Customer Lifetime Value?

 Customer Lifetime Value (CLV) refers to the approximate profit that an organisation can derive from a customer over a well-defined period of time.
 The term ‘lifetime’ indicates that this value is calculated for all transactions throughout the relationship with a customer.
 However, in practice, CLV is computed for a period of anywhere between 1-5 years, depending on the requirements and plans of different organisations.

 The customer acquisition plans and strategies of fintech companies must take into account the CLV attributed to different customers as well as groups.
 An accurate prediction of CLV has a tremendous role because it helps fintech companies segment customers using the quantified values that a specific group of customers is expected to add to company revenue.